Solo String Festival

 Who: Any students who live, attend school and study their instrument in South King County.
 Students enrolled in Key to Change are also eligible to participate.
 Students may play a solo or bring up to three friends to play a duet, trio or quartet together.
 All participants in their “ensemble” must play the violin or viola.
 No other instruments are allowed.
 All participants must pay the enrollment fee.

-Students who are also enrolled in the MY Southeast Orchestra program sponsored by the Seattle Youth Symphony, Cleveland and Franklin High Schools are also eligible.
+Middle or high school students who are also enrolled in the MY Southeast Orchestra program sponsored by the Seattle Youth Symphony, Cleveland, Garfield and Franklin High Schools, or attend middle or high schools in the Auburn, Highline Federal Way, Kent, or Renton School Districts are also eligible.

 Time limit to perform: A total of up to 5 minutes